mnr/writing-wip/dimensions_living_book/pedicure.md

 Greta was forever willing to love those people around her, even when loving was a hard task.
 If I had things to do over again, I would try to follow her example and look for the good in everyone I encounter.
 Greta set a high bar on this one.

 I require remedial sessions now and again.
 Portland tends to the liberal side of things, but I remind myself I live in a political bubble.
-If the VFW can see clear to my wearing Valentine Fuschia, certainly I can seek to embrace their view of the world as well.
+If the VFW can see clear to my wearing Valentine Fuchsia, certainly I can seek to embrace their view of the world as well.

 At Greta's funeral, I'll proudly wear fingernail polish in honor of the lesson she taught me.
 The next time I'm at the auto-parts store, I'll ask for a bottle of red paint and a small brush.